 When planning a family ski holiday, regardless of the age of your children, there are a few general ‘rules of thumb’.
-Try to book a resort with a short transfer time from the airport (unless you are planning to drive) and if you can, book family-friendly accommodation that is ski-in ski-out.
+Try to book a ski resort with a short transfer time from the airport (unless you are planning to drive) and if you can, book family-friendly accommodation that is ski-in ski-out.
 No one likes a long walk to the lifts, and when you’re little, skis and boots are that much harder to cope with.
 Try to book your family ski holiday during the warmer months of the ski season if possible; March and April offer longer, sunnier days on the slopes and are more enjoyable for all.

 Lots of ski resorts these days are car-free, which makes for a safer environment for your family, and choose a ski resort with plenty to do off the slopes: whether that’s play facilities for younger children or fun activities for teenagers.
 If the lifts are closed or you want a day off, you’ll be pleased to have a contingency plan to keep the family entertained.

 Our experts are here to answer all your questions and help guide you through the process of booking the perfect family ski holiday, but here’s a few more pointers.

 When children are really young, it’s important that a family ski holiday is simply a fun, snowy, winter holiday building snowmen and drinking hot chocolates.

 The best family ski resorts have facilities to help toddlers start to become accustomed to the snow, such as slides and other fun features so they can play outside while wearing all the gear.
 Snow suits, hats, gloves and sunglasses are quite bulky when you’re very little.

-Our experts can help you source a family-friendly chalet, hotel or self-catering apartment set up for young children, that can make your life easier by offering milk and special meals; nappies, bottles, sterilisers, toys and all the extra bits that will reduce your packing list.
+Our experts can help you source a family-friendly chalet, hotel or self-catering apartment set up for toddlers, that can make your life easier by offering milk and special meals; nappies, bottles, sterilisers, toys and all the extra bits that will reduce your packing list.